Washington Park (baseball): First park

+The ice baseball fad resurfaced in the mid-1880s, leading writer Henry Chadwick to organize a series of games at Washington Park.
+Teams of professional ballplayers faced off against amateurs in January 1884, ten to a side (the tenth player covering the park's short right field).

-In 1891, the team moved into the Players' League one-year-old ballpark, Eastern Park in Brownsville.
-That move proved to be ill-advised, and Eastern Park was abandoned after six poorly attended seasons.
+In 1891, the Trolley Dodgers moved into the Players' League one-year-old ballpark, Eastern Park in Brownsville.
+The first Washington Park was demolished and its wooden grandstand transported to Eastern Park.
+The move itself proved to be ill-advised, and the Dodgers struggled to draw fans in their new neighborhood.
+They abandoned Eastern Park after six poorly attended seasons, moving back to Park Slope and building a new ballpark across the street from the site of their first.

 Second park

 The second Washington Park was bounded by First and Third Streets, and Third and Fourth Avenues.
 It was located at 40°40′30″N 73°59′10″W. The park seated 18,800.
 It consisted of a covered grandstand behind the infield and uncovered stand down the right field line.
 The Brooklyn National Leaguers, by then often called the "Superbas" as well as the "Dodgers", moved into this new ballpark in 1898, where they would play for the next 15 seasons.
 On April 30, 1898, the Dodgers played their first game at new Washington Park and 15,000 fans attended.
 One of the more unusual features of the Park was the aroma from nearby factories and Gowanus Canal, which was a block away and curled around two sides of the ballpark.

 Meanwhile, owner Charlie Ebbets slowly invested in the individual lots on a larger piece of property in Flatbush, which would become the site of Ebbets Field once he had the entire block.
 So in 1913, the Dodgers abandoned Washington Park.
+The Brooklyn Daily Eagle waxed nostalgic about the old ballpark, and speculated on what might happen to the property.
+It would turn out to have a brief reincarnation as the home of the Federal League club in 1914 and 1915.

+Seating capacity

 Third park

 The Brooklyn Tip-Tops or "BrookFeds" of the Federal League, the only major league team ever named for a loaf of bread, acquired the ballpark property in 1914, then rebuilt the second Washington Park in steel and concrete.
 The old park took on a modern appearance; in fact, it was nearly a duplicate of the initial version of another Federal League park in Chicago that would become Wrigley Field.
 However, with the Dodgers in a new and somewhat more spacious steel-and-concrete home already, Ebbets Field, there was no long-term need for Washington Park, so it was abandoned for the final time after the Federal League ended its two-year run.

 Part of the left center field wall of this final Washington Park still stands on the east side of 3rd Avenue, south of 1st Street, as part of a Con Edison yard.